SevenbytesSoftware/SevenConverter/README.md

 ## Download and Install

-1. You can download the archive with the latest version or find out other useful information about the program at http://converter.sevenbytes.ru
+1. You can download the archive with the latest version from https://github.com/SevenbytesSoftware/SevenConverter/releases/latest
 2. Unzip files from the zip archive to any convenient folder.
 3. Run file `SevenConverter.exe`.